How does Portland Pathways work?

 Do tax payers have to pay for newly permitted trails?

 No. Trails that are permitted through this program are not provided with funds for trail development.
-This program provides technical support as well as a pathway to permit for eligible trails.
-However, we do work to inform those who subscribe to our eNewsletter and who inquire with us directly about grant opportunities to support trail development and maintenance across the City of Portland.
+This program provides technical support and a permitting process for City Council-adopted trails.
+However, we do inform those who subscribe to email updates (sign up here) about grant opportunities to support trail development and maintenance across the City of Portland.